What to do if you detect or suspect American foulbrood

 Please discuss this process with an Agriculture Victoria apiary officer prior to destruction.

 Infected hives are destroyed by closing the hive entrance when the bees have stopped flying.
-Hives can then be destroyed using unleaded petrol at a rate of 125-250 millilitres per hive to kill the colony of bees prior to burning the hive.
-This can be done under an Australian Pesticides and Veterinary Medicines Authority (APVMA) permit 'Permit to allow minor use of an agvet chemical product for the control of abandoned or diseased European honeybee hives' (Permit Number PER12843).
+Hives can then be destroyed to kill the colony of bees prior to burning, burying or irradiating the hive.

-A pit should also be dug to accommodate all items and deep enough to retain melted wax and honey.
-All diseased combs and hive components including bottom boards, lids and queen excluders not suitable for irradiation should be destroyed by burning.
+All diseased combs and hive components including bottom boards, lids and queen excluders not suitable for irradiation should be destroyed by burning or deep burial at an approved site.

 Care should be taken not to spill honey and risk AFB exposure to robber bees.